-If this informal effort to resolve a grievance fails, the student must file a written grievance complaint & supporting documentation, using the Grievance Form, with the Director of Operations.
+If this informal effort to resolve a grievance fails, the student must file a written grievance complaint & supporting documentation, using the Grievance Form, with the Compliance Office.
 The student must file such written complaints within three (3) months of the incident that is the subject of the grievance.
 The complaint must include a concise statement of the allegations that form the basis of the complaint, including a careful statement of the facts, a summary of the informal attempts at resolution, and a suggested remedy.

 Note: Privacy rights of students, faculty, and staff will be respected.
 Access to the summaries for all legitimate purposes will be afforded to all parties until the grievance is resolved.
 Copies may be retained only by those parties against whom a grievance is alleged.
 Grievance records will not be made part of any permanent student, faculty, or staff record.

-Cummings Graduate Institute Complaint Form
+Cummings Graduate Institute Complaint and Grievance Forms

 Cummings Graduate Institute’s Complaint/Grievance Form can be located here.

 Arizona State Board for Private Postsecondary Education Complaint Procedure